Lake Hazen: Tourism

 Hikers can start their hiking trips at Lake Hazen itself, or from Tanquary Fiord warden station at Tanquary Fiord Airport 70 km southwest of the lake.

-In Popular Culture
+In popular culture

-The location is the object of a major story plot in the movie The Midnight Sky, although the actual filming was done in Iceland.
+Lake Hazen is the setting of a major story plot in the novel Good Morning, Midnight, published 2016.
+A film adaptation of that book was released in 2020 under the title The Midnight Sky, although the actual filming was done in Iceland.